Do-It-Yourself: Choosing & Installing

 Install your pump in an out-of-the-way but accessible location.
 Locate the pump above the high-water mark of the bilge, although most of these pumps are designed for use in wet locations.
 Washdown pumps are often installed in a protected location under a boat’s gunwale or in a cockpit locker.

-Our Deluxe Washdown Pump Kit includes very powerful 70gpm pump.
+Our Deluxe Washdown Pump Kit includes a very powerful 70gpm pump.
 You also get a 25’ collapsible hose, trigger nozzle, inlet strainer and connections for 1/2” hose.

 To supply the pump with seawater, you’ll need to tee into an existing seawater line—or install a separate thru-hull and seacock.
 You will need 1/2" or 3/4" reinforced inlet hose, 1/2" or 3/4" outlet hose (minimum 100psi burst strength), hose clamps, and an in-line strainer between the seacock and the pump to keep debris out of the pump.
 An optional component is an accumulator tank, which installs downstream from the pump.
 Accumulator tanks smooth out water delivery and allow the pump to cycle on and off less frequently.